timvandermeij/sentiment-analysis/README.md

 The version numbers mentioned below have been verified to work.
 Different versions might also work.

-* Git 1.7.1
+* Git 1.7.1 or 2.3.1
-* Python 2.7.9 with libraries (see installation notes for details)
+* Python 2.7.9 with libraries (see installation notes below for details)

 Cloning the repository
 ======================